Seeing the Brain Injury

 Positron Emission Tomography (PET Scans)

 These use small amounts of radioactive drugs and a scanning machine to show how tissues and organs function.
 These are films of the brain as it absorbs glucose.
 An irregular uptake level provides proof of loss of function in that part of the brain.
-The PET scan is also a three dimension image.
-In addition this type of scan is done with the aid of a CT scan at the same time in the same machine.
+Also the PET scan is a three dimension image.
+In addition, this type of scan is done with the aid of a CT scan at the same time in the same machine.
 PET scans are read alongside either CT scans or MRIs.
 They give info about both form and function.
 In other words, they produce a picture and also show what the structure is doing.
-Call or contact us for a free consult.

 Spect

 SPECT imaging stands for Single Photon Emission Computed Tomography.
 This form of imaging provides three dimension info.
-The technique involves the injection of gamma emitting isotopes into the bloodstream of the patient.
+The technique involves the injection of gamma-emitting isotopes into the bloodstream of the patient.
 A SPECT scan is like a PET scan (Positron Emission Tomography) in that they both use radioactive tracers and involve gamma rays.
 SPECT scans emit gamma radiation that is measured.
-PET scans, on the other hand, emit positrons that kill electrons.
+On the other hand PET scans emit positrons that kill electrons.
 PET scanners detect the emissions and provide better images than a SPECT scan.
-However SPECT scans are less expensive than PET scans.
+However, SPECT scans are less expensive than PET scans.

 Seeing Brain Injury-Meg